Many bloggers reuse stocks photos. It isn’t much you can do about it. After all, there are only that many “unique” photos in a niche.

 - Identify if the image is relevant and serves a purpose in the content.

-That’s how you can make sure it reduces the similarity between your blog posts and avoid duplicate content issues.
+That’s how you can make sure it reduces the similarity between your blog posts and avoids duplicate content issues.

 If an image isn’t relevant, doesn’t explain something, and is a stock photo, consider not using it at all.
 Not even once.